rachelnotlegaladvice/pghlegalstuff/_posts/faqs/2016-07-13-do-they-have-to-warn-us-before-a-mass-arrest.md

 published: true
 title: Do they have to warn us before a mass arrest?
 ---
 It depends.
-Under the City’s new mass arrest dispersal order, officers must identify exit routes and warn demonstrators three times prior to mass arresting demonstrators.
-However, this is only applies to mass arrests for unlawful assembly and may not apply in other circumstances, such as violence.
+Under the City’s new [mass arrest dispersal order](http://www.acluohio.org/wp-content/uploads/2016/06/CDP-RevisedDispersalOrder-2015_0827.pdf), officers must warn demonstrators three times and identify exit routes prior to engaging in a mass arrest of demonstrators.
+However, this is only applies to mass arrests for unlawful assembly and may not apply in all other circumstances.